-Bill Erickson received his Bachelor of Music Education in Music Plan I & II-Vocal & Instrumental from NSU in 1983, then attended Arizona State University where he received his MM.
+Bill Erickson received his Bachelor of Music Education in Music Plan I & II-Vocal & Instrumental from NSU in 1983, then attended Arizona State University, where he received his MM.
 Erickson retired in 2012 after nearly 30 years in choral music education.
-He served at Cherry Creek High School from 1989-2012, earning the prestigious Teacher of the Year Award, KCNC TV's Teacher Who Makes a Difference, NAfME's One of Colorado's Accomplished Music Teachers, and was inducted into the CMEA Hall of Fame in 2013.
-He recently completed a 2-year term as CoACDA President.
-He often serves as guest lecturer/conductor and adjudicator at various festivals, colleges and universities across the front-range of Colorado, the Rocky Mountain region, and Mid-West states.
-Currently, Erickson co-manages Saccomano Academics Inc., an academic support program located in the Denver Tech Center.
+He served at Cherry Creek High School from 1989-2012, earning the prestigious Teacher of the Year Award, KCNC TV's Teacher Who Makes a Difference, and NAfME's One of Colorado's Accomplished Music Teachers, and was inducted into the CMEA Hall of Fame in 2013.
+He recently completed a 2-year term as CoACDA president.
+He often serves as guest lecturer/conductor and adjudicator at various festivals, colleges and universities across the Rocky Mountain region and the Midwest.
+Erickson co-manages Saccomano Academics Inc., an academic support program in the Denver Tech Center.

 Kretchman Coaching Award

-A native of Doland, S.D., Tim Miles graduated from the University of Mary in 1989 and earned a master's degree in health and physical education from Northern State in 1990.
+Tim Miles, a native of Doland, S.D., graduated from the University of Mary in 1989 and earned a master's degree in health and physical education from Northern State in 1990.
 He was inducted into the University of Mary Athletic Hall of Fame in 2007.
 Miles and his wife, Kari, have one daughter, Ava, and one son, Gabriel.

 Miles began his coaching career as an assistant at Northern from 1989-95, where he helped lead the Wolves to five NAIA playoff appearances and five regional titles.
 He then moved on to Mayville State University guiding a program which previously had only four wins to a 35-22 record from 1995-97.
 Miles returned back to the Division II level with a position at Southwest Minnesota State University.
 In his four seasons as a Mustang he went 78-39, and captured the NSIC conference crown while also making an appearance at the D2 Elite Eight in his final season.